Golf Tutorials

 By Spencer Lanoue

 The person you see on TV with a walkie-talkie walking up to a group of PGA Tour pros isn't called a golf referee.
-Their official title a Rules Official, and they are masters of the complex and detailed Rules of Golf who ensure the game is played fairly at its highest levels.
+Their official title is a Rules Official, and they are masters of the complex and detailed Rules of Golf who ensure the game is played fairly at its highest levels.
 In this guide, we’ll move beyond that simple answer to cover what these experts do, how you should interact with them during a tournament, and how you can handle rules situations yourself when an official isn't around.

 So, What Is a Golf Referee Called?